A direct extension of Azadkia & Chatterjee's rank correlation to multi-response vectors: Introduction

-and is based on \citet{chatterjee2020} and \citet{siburg2013}.
-It is also known as \emph{Dette-Siburg-Stoimenov's} dependence measure and has attracted a lot of attention in the past few years; see, e.g., \cite{auddy2021,bickel2022,bickel2020,deb2020,bernoulli2021,fan2022A,deb2020b,han2022limit,shi2021normal,strothmann2022,wiesel2022}.
-The measure $\xi$ captures the variability of the conditional distributions in various ways (\cite{Ansari-LFT-2023}).
+to the fore, that is based on \citep{chatterjee2020, siburg2013} and is also known as \emph{Dette-Siburg-Stoimenov's} dependence measure. $\xi$ in \eqref{Tuniv} captures the variability of the conditional distributions in various ways \citep{Ansari-LFT-2023}.
 It quantifies the scale-invariant extent of \emph{functional} (or \emph{monotone regression}) \emph{dependence} of the single response variable $Y$ (i.e., $q=1$) on the predictor variables $X_1, \dots, X_p$ and fulfills the above-mentioned characteristics of a measure of predictability for a single response variable.

-As mentioned in \citet{chatterjee2023}, a direct generalization of \(\xi\) to higher-dimensional spaces, i.e., to arbitrary \(q \in \mathbb{N}\), has not been proposed so far: A naive way of extending $\xi$ to a measure of predictability for a vector $(Y_1, \dots,Y_q)$ of $q > 1$ response variables would be to sum up the individual amounts of predictability, namely, to consider the quantity
+As mentioned by \citet{chatterjee2023}, a direct generalization of \(\xi\) in \eqref{Tuniv} to higher-dimensional spaces, i.e., to arbitrary \(q \in \mathbb{N}\), has not been proposed so far: A naive way of extending $\xi$ to a vector $(Y_1, \dots,Y_q)$ of $q > 1$ response variables would be to sum up the individual amounts of predictability, namely, to consider the quantity

-It is clear that $T^\Sigma$ satisfies axioms (A\ref{prop1}) and (A\ref{prop3}) of a measure of predictability.
-However, it fails to characterize independence between the vectors $\XX$ and $\YY$; for example, consider a random vector \((X,Y_1,Y_2)\) with pairwise independent but not jointly independent components.
-Then $T^\Sigma ((Y_1,Y_2)|X) = 0$ even though the random quantities $X$ and $(Y_1,Y_2)$ are dependent.
+It is clear that $T^\Sigma$ satisfies axioms (A\ref{prop1}) and (A\ref{prop3}).
+However, it fails to characterize independence between the vectors $\XX$ and $\YY$; see, e.g., Example \ref{Ex.Cube} in the Supplementary Material.
+A more promising approach involves combining $\xi$ in \eqref{Tcond} and the chain rule for conditional independence to define the quantity

-Although the recent literature is rich concerning measures of predictability for a single response variable (see, e.g., \cite{fswt2015, fgwt2021, fgwt2020, strothmann2022, wt2011}), the measure $\xi$ is special because it has a simple form, satisfies the information gain inequality (P\ref{prop.CI}) (like, for instance, the measure discussed in \cite{fgwt2021}) and also characterizes independence (P\ref{prop.CI}), see \cite[Lemma 11.2]{chatterjee2021}.
-Using these properties, we show that the functional \(T\) defined by

-is a natural extension of Azadkia \& Chatterjee's rank correlation to a measure of predictability for a vector $(Y_1, \dots,Y_q)$ of $q \geq 1$ response variables.
-To illustrate that \(T\) is a correct choice for such an extension, we first observe that for \(q=1\) the above defined functional \(T\) reduces to \(\xi\,.\) Further, due to the information gain inequality for \(\xi\,,\) each summand of the nominator in \eqref{defmdm} is non-negative.
-Since \(\xi\) characterizes conditional independence, the \(i\)-th summand of the nominator vanishes if and only if \(Y_i\) and \(\XX\) are conditionally independent given \((Y_{1},\ldots,Y_{i-1})\,.\) Hence, as a consequence of the chain rule for conditional independence, \(\XX\) and \(\YY\) are independent if and only if \(T(\YY|\XX)=0\,.\) The denominator, which only takes values in the interval \([1,q]\,,\) guarantees that \(T\) is normalized and thus, similarly, \(T(\YY|\XX)=1\) if and only if \(Y_i\) is a function of \(\XX\) for all \(i\in \{1,\ldots,q\}\,.\)